awsdocs/aws-greengrass-developer-guide/doc_source/lambda-group-config.md

 We recommend that you run Lambda functions in a Greengrass container unless your use case requires them to run without containerization\.
 By running your Lambda functions in a Greengrass container, you have more control over restricting access to resources\.

 Here are some example use cases for running without containerization:
-+ You want to run AWS IoT Greengrass on a device where you cannot make changes to the underlying kernel\.
-This might be due to company security policies or because the OS version does not allow it\.
++ You want to run AWS IoT Greengrass on a device that does not support container mode \(for example, because you are using a special Linux distribution or have a kernel version that is too old\)\.
 + You want to run your Lambda function in another container environment with its own OverlayFS, but encounter OverlayFS conflicts when you run in a Greengrass container\.
 + You need access to local resources with paths that can't be determined at deployment time or whose paths can change after deployment, such as pluggable devices\.
 + You have a legacy application that was written as a process and you have encountered issues when running it as a containerized Lambda function\.